PlagueFencer/WeatherTelegramBot/README.md

 9. Now, open a conversation with your Bot, and just type any city name intel about what you want.

 P.S
-Actually, I don't know if this even works this code is 4 years old :)
+Actually, I don't know if this even works this code is 4 yo :)